Single-member LLCs for investing: What you need to know

 State Default Laws

 If your single-member LLC does not file an operating agreement, you’ll be subject to the state’s default laws in which your business resides.
-Default laws lay out the state’s rules on how one must operate in certain legal situations.
+Default laws outline the state’s rules on operating in certain legal situations.

 An operating agreement is a crucial part of the LLC formation to help make sure that the owner’s wishes are honored when certain events occur.